Working in the UK

 You are only eligible to apply under this Scheme if you meet the requirements below:

-- You must, on the date of application, have a valid Tier 4 (General) Student visa which allows you to study on your PhD course, and
+- You must, on the date of application, have a valid Tier 4 (General) student visa which allows you to study on your PhD course (the course must be a PhD qualification or one of the doctorate qualifications listed in annex 4 of the current Tier 4 Policy Guidance); and

-- You must not, on the date of application, have completed your course yet, and
+- You must not, on the date of application, have completed your course yet (you must not have received your letter of award); and

-- You must have a CAS from University of Glasgow confirming that your Graduate School expects you to complete your course on the stated expected course end date and that they will sponsor you during the 12 months you are on the scheme, and
+- You must have a Doctorate Extension Scheme CAS from University of Glasgow confirming that they expect you to complete your course on the stated expected course end date and that they will sponsor you during the 12 months you are on the scheme; and

 - You must be applying no more than 60 days before the expected course end date specified on your new Tier 4 Doctorate Extension Scheme CAS from University of Glasgow.